p4535992/foundryvtt-automated-polymorpher/README.md

 - Sadly i have to create a temprary actor for save the data of the polymorphed acotr (just like dnd5e do now), but everything is going by the plan you didn't notice because i automatically delete the actor when you revert the polymorphing, in the worst case scenario you can just go to delete the actor the standard way.
 - Sadly i cannot understand a strange beahviour with warpgater after the mutation the mutated token is still linked to the original actor, i try everything, but it still show the original actor sheet.
 You can test the behaviour enabling the module settings 'Force use of Warpgate' Here a video of the problem:
 ![img](./wiki/bug_warpgate_1.gif)
+- If you add or remove items on the polymorphed actor the "revert" action wil simply delete the actor without transfer any items, so beware about it
+- **At the moment the warpgate integration doesn't work**

 ## Installation